Public and officers thanked for saving woman’s life

 Officers took over and were supported by members of the public with a defibrillator until ambulance staff arrived.

-The woman, 58, and from Tamworth, was taken to hospital by paramedics and remains in hospital where she is in a stable condition.
+The woman was taken to hospital by paramedics and remains in hospital where she is in a stable condition.

 Chief Inspector Robert Neeson, of the Tamworth Neighbourhood Policing Team, said: “The actions of members of the public, officers and paramedics genuinely contributed to saving the woman's life.
 Their speedy response helped achieve a positive outcome for the woman suffering the cardiac arrest.